Apply for a Brokerage In Securities Listed In Foreign Markets Business License in Dubai

 UAE Double Taxation Treaties: Over 130 countries

-Typical Licence Issuance Timeline: A few days to several weeks
+Typical License Issuance Timeline: A few days to several weeks

 Legal Structure Options: Free Zone LLC and others

 Activity Code 6612.98, classified under the Financial category, permits the brokerage of securities listed on foreign stock exchanges and international capital markets.
-Issued as a Business Licence under the Dubai South Business Hub Free Zone framework, this licence specifically authorises firms to act as intermediaries for instruments traded outside the UAE's domestic exchanges.
+Issued as a Business License under the Dubai South Business Hub Free Zone framework, this license specifically authorises firms to act as intermediaries for instruments traded outside the UAE's domestic exchanges.

-The licence is well suited to a broad range of financial professionals and organisations, including:
+The license is well suited to a broad range of financial professionals and organisations, including:

 Investment firms seeking a regulated UAE base to serve regional clients